Carthage Punic Ports

-Carthage or Qart Hadasht (New City) was a product of eastern colonization, having its origin in the daughter of Dido, the king of the city of Tyre.
+Carthage, or Qart Hadasht (New City), was a product of eastern colonization, having its origin in Dido, the daughter of the king of Tyre.
 According to her legend recorded in the Aeneid, this Tyrian princess was the founder and first queen of the city in 814 B.C. (the most widely accepted date).

-Since Utica was founded around 1100 B.C., Carthage is not considered the first Phoenician colony on the North African coast.
+Since Utica was founded around 1100 BC, Carthage is not considered the first Phoenician colony on the North African coast.
 Beyond its origin, the city largely controlled the entire western basin of the Mediterranean Sea and developed its African hinterland, only reaching its end when it had to face the Roman Republic, an emerging power that caused its ultimate downfall.

 Due to its identity, Carthage was an anchor point between the two basins of the Mediterranean; the eastern part, known as the cradle of Phoenicia, and the western part, which was the place of its expansion and downfall.

 The ports of such a city, which were the most important point of communication with the outside world, are therefore of fundamental importance in the history of Carthage in this context.
-Their history was documented by an important source; Appian, a historian of Ancient Greece who lived in the 2nd century B.C.
-Despite his description, the location of the ports was the work of archaeological excavations begun in the 1970s.
+Their history was documented by Appian, a historian of Ancient Greece who lived in the 2nd century BC; however, despite his description, the location of the ports was not confirmed and followed by archaeological excavations until the 1970s.

 Sources and location issues

 Ports location in Phoenician cities

-The Phoenicians did not entrust to luck the choice of a new colony in a particular place.
-The location of the new settlement had to respond to a series of peculiar requirements, related to its defence and above all to its port characteristics.
+The Phoenicians did not entrust the choice of a new colony in a particular place to just luck.
+The location of the new settlement had to respond to a series of peculiar requirements related to its defense and, most importantly, to its port characteristics.
 It was necessary that cargo ships could easily enter the port and that the opposing wind did not make access to the port impossible.
 To this end, the choice of the cape was particularly important.
-In addition, the location of the port, due to its physical characteristics, had to offer an easy defence so the settlers only had to increase the natural defences to ensure security.
+In addition, the location of the port, due to its physical characteristics, had to offer an easy defense so the settlers only had to increase the natural defences to ensure security.

 The location of the New City responded particularly well to the two requirements.
 The embarkation area was formidably protected thanks to the opportune location of the Sidi Bou Saïd promontory, the city itself in stricto sensu.
 It was located on the outside of the seafront, between two stretches of water (today's Lake of Tunis and Sebkha Ariana), and the interior was intercepted by a succession of hills, which formed a natural defensive line.